 It helps to write out your thoughts and ideas for how you want to appear in social media.
 And, of course, be sure your institutional goals are clear.
 That’s exactly what I, with the help of my fellow Michigan Saves staffers, did after that rough start.
 Eventually, our goals and vision for Michigan Saves coalesced around these points:

-To inform our audience about our programs, what we’re doing, and what’s happening in Michigan.
+Our audience about our programs, what we’re doing, and what’s happening in Michigan.

-To engage immediately with our customers (broadly defined) to demonstrate that we’re fully conversant with the local/national conversation on energy efficiency.
+Immediately with our customers (broadly defined) to demonstrate that we’re fully conversant with the local/national conversation on energy efficiency.

-To build influence by demonstrating we are experts, thereby earning trust and raising our profile in communities across the state.
+Influence by demonstrating we are experts, thereby earning trust and raising our profile in communities across the state.

-To personalize our image.
+Our image.
 The language is dressed down, but still professional, personable, and approachable.
 It’s clear that there’s a real person behind the posts, and that the person is paying close attention to what is happening in the world.

 Lofty goals?
 Sure, but concrete enough that there is a clear path toward reaching them — and that is helpful with everyday posting.